zherring/old-zherring-page/hackathon/index.md

     </div>
 </div>

-We threw them up on Github and organized the teams with experienced leaders and less experienced team-mates so mentor/mentee relationships emerged organically. **The ultimate success probably hinged on this decision.**
+We threw them up on Github and organized the teams with experienced leaders and less experienced team-mates so mentor/mentee relationships emerged organically. **The hackathon's success we think probably hinged on this decision.**

 The organizers of the Hackathon (me and four amazing coworkers) acted as the event’s floaters to unstick teams before they got too buried in technical problems.